 How will you be getting around?

 If you’re planning to use public transport to get around the island, and you’ll be out and about sightseeing for much of your time on the island, I’d recommend staying either close to Ischia Porto, in Lacco Ameno or in Forio.
 These three locations are all on the main CS (clockwise) or CD (anticlockwise) bus routes around the island.
-They’re also in the parts of the island with the greatest concentration of places to visit.
+They’re also in the parts of the island with the greatest concentration of places to visit so they’re great places to stay in Ischia for sightseers.
 The buses run frequently but can be extremely busy and hot, so in the height of summer it can be good to have as short a journey as possible.

 If you’ll be hiring a car or scooter, or using taxis, that gives you a lot more options for where you stay in Ischia.
 Parking spots may be at a premium depending on the location or accommodation, so it’s best to either check in advance whether you’ll be able to park easily or in some places, such as Sant’Angelo, whether you can book parking with your accommodation.